Vadym79/AWSLambdaJavaDockerImageWithCrac/spring-crac-with-serverless-container/README.md

-# Java 21 with Spring Boot 3.2. with CRaC support as AWS Container Image
+# Java 21 with Spring Boot 3.2. with CRaC support as AWS Lamda (Docker) Container Image

 Took https://github.com/CRaC/example-lambda as basis and adopted-